Skip to content

 Madison Wolfe

-Madison Wolfe is a Registered Mental Health Counselor Intern in the state of Florida.
+Madison Wolfe is a Licensed Mental Health Counselor in the state of Florida.
 She specializes in working with Individuals & Teens struggling with Anxiety & Depression.

-Her passion is to work with Tweens, Teens, Families, and Individuals.
-Her prior work in Teen treatment centers has helped Madison to better understand the many needs of teens throughout school transitions, family problems, decreased self-esteem, stress management, anxiety, grief, and relationship issues.
+Her passion is to work with Teens, Families, and Individuals.
+Her prior work as a mental health therapist has helped Madison to better understand the many needs of teens throughout school transitions, family problems, decreased self-esteem, stress management, anxiety, grief, and relationship issues.

 Madison feels that her strength is in advocating for her clients.
 She states “I am a co-pilot while the client is the pilot.
 I am here to help guide them in their unique journey”.
-She uses CBT, Play Therapy, Person-centered, and RBT in her work with clients.
+She uses CBT, Person-centered, and solution-focused in her work with clients.

 Madison credits her warm, relatable, caring, and welcoming but straightforward approach as one of her best attributes.
 She is able to provide a safe space for her clients to effectively communicate their struggles while learning new tools to manage them.
 Madison's past experiences provide her with the capability to see circumstances from a different point of view.